Getting Started

 A full fledged configuration utilizing all matchmaking features including , , with may look like this:

-Custom lobbies (private lobbies, sandbox levels) are a very popular option for couch multiplayer but also testing new features in competitive or cooperative games before they enter main game modes.
+Custom lobbies (private lobbies, sandbox levels) are a very popular option for couch multiplayer and testing new features in games before they enter main game modes.
 These games typically require the least amount of restrictions, but aim to ensure that players can .

 may use Custom Lobby profiles to support inviting friends reliably.